 Global Exposure in the New Normal Part 5 – South Korea & Thailand

 With its rich and unique culture, world-famous cuisines and reputation as a shopping haven, Asia has attracted travellers from all over the globe for decades.
 Though close to home, Asia is still a popular destination for SMU students looking to gain understanding and experiences in the region.
 Term Two of Academic Year 2021/22 marked a major milestone when a batch of students ventured overseas on SMU’s International Student Exchange Programme (ISEP) for the first time since the programme was suspended in 2020.
 While China, Taiwan and the Philippines remained closed to international visitors then, SMU’s Partner Universities (PUs) in Asia such as Keio University, Mahidol University International College, Korea University and Yonsei University had resumed their exchange programmes.
-Hear from Shanna Gandicela and Dominic Ler, both undergraduates from the Lee Kong Chian School of Business, who share with us their travel tips and experiences.
-While Dominic has completed his exchange in Thailand, Shanna is still on ISEP in the Republic of Korea at the point of writing.
+Hear from Shanna Gandicela and Dominic Ler, both from the Lee Kong Chian School of Business, who share with us their travel tips and experiences.

-Shanna Gandicela, undergraduate, Lee Kong Chian School of Business
+Shanna Gandicela, graduate, Lee Kong Chian School of Business

 Host Country: Republic of Korea